SSR framework for Svelte 5 + Bun with islands-based selective hydration

 publicDir:scan

 Modify the Map<urlPath, diskPath> of files served from the public directory.
 The filter receives a fresh copy after each scan (initial startup + every dev-mode public/ change), so in-place mutation is safe.
-Use it to add virtual files (entries that map to disk paths the framework didn’t discover), shadow built-in routes, or rename URLs.
+Use it to add virtual files, shadow built-in routes, or rename URLs.
 Async.

 await Mochi.serve({